18th International Course on

 This course was held in cooperation with Prof. J.R.
 Lakowicz from the Center for Fluorescence Spectroscopy & the Department of Biochemistry and Molecular Biology, University of Maryland School of Medicine, Baltimore, Maryland, USA

-The time schedule is still available for download as a pdf document.
+The time schedule is still available for download as a PDF file.

 The European short course on "Principles and Applications of Time-resolved Fluorescence Spectroscopy" is an annual event since 2003.
 For further details about each year's event, please select the year from the list below.